hernanhawryluk/hernanhawryluk/README.md

 * 🖥️  See my [portfolio](https://hernan-hawryluk.vercel.app/) deployed at Vercel.
 * ✉️  You can contact me at [LinkedIn](https://www.linkedin.com/in/hernan-hawryluk).
 * 🚀  Currently working as a Full Stack Developer.
-* 🧠  I'm learning Java and Spring Boot.
+* 🧠  I'm learning Swift and Kotlin.
 <br>

 ## My Skill Set